-- Secured funding for the second year for two Federal U.S. Department of Education grants valued at approximately $2.3 million over four years.
-Included in the overall grant award was $38,000 in 2012 to add to the principal of two endowed Foundation scholarships established in 2011.
+- Secured funding for the fourth year for two Federal U.S. Department of Education grants valued at approximately $2.3 million over four years.
+Included in the overall grant award was $53,000 in 2014 to add to the principal of two endowed Foundation scholarships established in 2011.

-- Awarded 131 foundation scholarships valued at over $49,207.89 to assist students with tuition, dormitory expenses, cafeteria expenses, supplies and tools to help further the students’ education at SGTC.
+- Awarded 144 foundation scholarships valued at over $58,452.41to assist students with tuition, books, dormitory expenses, cafeteria expenses, GED test expenses, supplies, and tools to help further the students’ education at SGTC.

 - Provided three scholarships to purchase tools for Diesel Equipment students through the Caterpillar Excellence Fund.

-- 10. Received over $8,500worth of support from the Americus Times Recorder for the Two Great Choices – One Great Community partnership through placement of combined logo on the front page of the newspaper throughout the year.
+- Received over $5,000 worth of support from the Americus Times Recorder for TechForce ads and the Two Great Choices – One Great Community partnership through placement of combined logo on the front page of the newspaper throughout the year.

 - Joined the Technical College Foundation Association.

 - Assisted with expenses for Adult Literacy staff development meetings.